 Depending on where you live in the English-speaking world, Amelanchier might be known as shadbush, shadblow, and shadwood or serviceberry or sarvisberry.
 Or it might be called sarvis, juneberry, sugarplum, wild plum, or chuckley pear.

 In western Canada, it's also known as the saskatoon, for which Saskatoon, Saskatchewan, is named.
 Its name "Shadberry," also, refers to shad runs in New England streams that occur about the time the trees blossom.
 In many regions, its berries fruit in May and June, hence its name Juneberry.

 Amelanchier is remarkably diverse and includes about 20 species of deciduous shrubs and small trees.
 Here in West Virginia, its most common occurrence is as Amelanchier laevis or Allegheny serviceberry.
 Though some serviceberries grow only as large as a small shrub, Amelanchier laevis can reach 30 feet tall.

 Here in West Virginia, you're likely to see its blossoms high in the forest understory, though it also occurs along the margins of field and forests.

-Like the redbud, it flowers before its leaves appear, and, so, soon after its blooms are spent, it becomes virtually unrecognizable in the forest greenery, unless you can identify its leaves and bark.
+Like the redbud, it flowers before its leaves appear.
+Soon after its blooms are spent, it becomes virtually unrecognizable in the forest greenery unless you can identify its leaves and bark.
 It's also a preferred browse for deer and rabbits, and many caterpillars and herbivorous insects feed on its stems and leaves.